-At the upper controls, the backup pump is operated by an air cylinder.
-To activate this system, push the air cylinder plunger knob and hold it while operating the upper control.
-To turn off the backup pump, release the plunger knob and allow it to return to the neutral position.
+At the upper controls, the backup pump is operated by a spring-loaded toggle switch.
+To activate this system push the toggle switch to the "ON" position and hold it while operating the upper control.
+To turn off the backup pump release the toggle switch and allow it to return to the neutral position.

 At the lower controls, the backup pump is operated by a detented toggle switch.
-To activate this system, move the toggle to the "ON" position and operate the appropriate control levers.
-To turn off the backup pump, return the toggle switch to the "STOP" position.
+To activate this system move the toggle to the "ON" position and operate the appropriate control levers.
+To turn off the backup pump return the toggle switch to the "STOP" position.

 ENGINE START/STOP CONTROL - The engine start/stop control can be used for emergency operation if the truck engine (PTO models) or the generator engine will not stay running.
 Operate the aerial lift only while attempting to lower the booms.
 To conserve the battery and prevent damage to the starter, do not crank the engine for more than 30 seconds continuously.
-The engine start/ stop control at the upper or lower controls may be used while actuating the lift function.
+The engine start/stop control at the upper or lower controls may be used while actuating the lift function.